gerashegalov/gerashegalov.github.io/_posts/2014-05-02-running-multiple-hadoop-nodes-on-the-same-OS.md

 Sometimes we need to reproduce a complex bug that occurs in our production environment.
 It might be cumbersome to debug on the cluster itself, and running multiple VM's on the same laptop isn't always possible, and always inconvenient.
 Our issues may include NameNode (NN) High Availability (HA), NN Federation with ViewFs, DataNodes (DN), and YARN (ResourceManager and NodeManagers).
 In this post we describe how to run multiple hadoop daemons that are usually assigned dedicated hardware without any VM's.
 Unlike MiniCluster in hadoop unit tests, each daemon will be run realistically in a dedicated JVM each.

 The following setup emulates two nodes NODE1 and NODE2.
+NODE1 runs
+- NN1 for namespace ns1,
+- YARN RM,
+- MR JobHistoryServer
-- NODE1 runs NN1 for namespace ns1, the YARN RM, and worker daemons, a DN and an NM.
+- and worker daemons, a DN and an NM.

+NODE2 runs:
-- NODE2 runs NN1 for namespace ns2, and worker daemons, DN and NM.
+- NN2 for namespace ns2,
+- and worker daemons, DN and NM.

 The configuration for all nodes is stored in the directory ```${HADOOP_CONF_DIR}```.
 When you build hadoop from scratch using